 Prop bets create special problems

 Students are particularly vulnerable to manipulation via prop bets, she said.
-Those are wagers on individual player performance or discrete actions of a single player.
+Those are wagers on individual player performance or the discrete actions of a single player.
 She said prop bets can most easily tarnish college sports’ integrity.

-“While sports wagering might create revenue opportunities for states, it will ultimately undermine the integrity of intercollegiate sports and the academic, personal, and social experiences of students and student-athletes at our institutions.”
+“While sports wagering might create revenue opportunities for states, it will ultimately undermine the integrity of intercollegiate sports and the academic, personal and social experiences of students and student-athletes at our institutions.”

-Miller also told lawmakers:
+He also told lawmakers:

-“We believe the shared goal of policymakers and other stakeholders should be to seize this opportunity to bring betting activity into a legal market, under state and tribal regulatory oversight, which will enhance transparency, consumer protections, and game and bet integrity, while supporting jobs and generating tax revenue.”
+“We believe the shared goal of policymakers and other stakeholders should be to seize this opportunity to bring betting activity into a legal market, under state and tribal regulatory oversight, which will enhance transparency, consumer protections and game and bet integrity, while supporting jobs and generating tax revenue.”

-Miller also pointed to the revenue:
+Miller also pointed to the revenue, saying:

 “Since May 2018, bettors have legally wagered nearly $22 billion on sports nationwide, generating more than $195 million in tax revenue to state and local governments.”